 “Simple Wandering and Security Alerts from a Familiar Voice”

 Sometimes all we need in life is a gentle reminder, which is much nicer from a familiar voice.
 This fantastic Alzheimer's product allows you to record a message using your own voice, which is played loudly when motion is detected.
 This can deleted and re recorded as many times as you like, with no need for a memory card.

 A common use would be to put it by the front door with a message warning your loved one not to go out the house right now e.g. "Mum it's night time, go back to bed and I'll be around in the morning".
 When combined with our power supply and wall timer, this can be made to only happen at certain times of the day or night e.g. 10PM to 6AM

 Dementia Products - Advanced Landline Phone for Dementia

 "Help them Stay in Contact with Loved Ones"

 Looking for a Dementia products in phone format?
 Landline or home phones are often confusing to operate when brain function becomes more difficult.
-Ideal for early onset symptoms, the phone has 3 buttons you can place family photos beneath, meaning all they need to do is press the image to call that person.
+Ideal for early onset symptoms, this phone has 8 customisable photo dialling buttons you can place family photos beneath, meaning all they need to do is press the image to call that person.
 This gadget for Dementia is better suited for those with more severe symptoms.